German Catholics (sect)

-The German Catholics (Deutschkatholiken) were formed in December 1844 by German dissidents from the Roman Catholic Church, under the leadership of Johannes Ronge.
+The German Catholics (Deutschkatholiken) were formed in December 1844 by German dissidents from the Catholic Church, under the leadership of Johannes Ronge.
 The movement originated in Breslau (now Wrocław).
 They were joined for a time by somewhat more conservative dissidents under the leadership of Johannes Czerski.
 This latter movement took the name of Christian Catholics and originated in Schneidemühl (now Piła).